ibm-cloud-docs/hardware-firewall-shared/configuring-firewall.md

 ## Adding a Firewall to a Server
 {: #adding-a-firewall-to-a-server}

 To add a firewall to a server, follow the steps in [Getting Started](/docs/infrastructure/hardware-firewall-shared?topic=hardware-firewall-shared-getting-started-with-hardware-firewall-shared).
-If you receive an error, see the [Known Limitations](/docs/infrastructure/hardware-firewall-shared?topic=hardware-firewall-shared-known-limitations-with-hardware-firewall-shared-) and/or contact SoftLayer support.
+If you receive an error, see the [Known Limitations](/docs/infrastructure/hardware-firewall-shared?topic=hardware-firewall-shared-known-limitations-with-hardware-firewall-shared-) and [Getting help and support](/docs/infrastructure/hardware-firewall-shared?topic=hardware-firewall-shared-getting-help-and-support-for-hardware-firewall-shared-).

 ## Editing Rules
 {: #editing-rules}